allan-tulane/cmps2200-recitation-02/README.md

 To complete this recitation, follow the instructions in this document.
 Some of your answers will go in this file, and others will require you to edit `main.py`.

-## Setup
-- Make sure you have a Github account.
-- Login to Github.
-- Login to repl.it, using "sign in with github"
-- Click on the assignment link sent through canvas and accept the assignment.
-- Click on your personal github repository for the assignment.
-- Click on the "Work in Repl.it" button.
-This will launch an instance of `repl.it` initialized with the code from your repository.
-- You'll work with a partner to complete this recitation.
-To do so, we'll break you into Zoom rooms.
-You will be able to code together in the same `repl.it` instance.
-You can choose whose repl.it instance you will share.
-This person will click the "Share" button in their repl.it instance and email the lab partner.

 ## Running and testing your code
 - In the command-line window, run `./ipy` to launch an interactive IPython shell.
 This is an interactive shell to help run and debug your code.
 Any code you change in `main.py` will be reflected from this shell.
 So, you can modify a function in `main.py`, then test it here.